eccentricdevotion/TARDIS/contents.md

 ## Cool stuff to do & use

-[MCPatcher texture support](optifine.html) — Custom textures for TARDIS blocks and items
+[TARDIS Resource Pack](resource-packs.html) — Custom textures for TARDIS blocks and items

 [Zero Room](zero-room.html) — A place of peace and tranquility